Lloyd's Register Group

 Across the landing, double mahogany doors lead into the General Committee Room, one of the great Italianate interiors of pre-1914 London.
 This dazzling classical saloon is the architectural climax of Collcutt’s building.
 The scale and quality of the decoration celebrate its status as nautical and maritime symbols abound.
 The barrel-vaulted ceiling and panels are decorated with tempera paintings by Gerald Moira.
 The Italianate architecture of the room inspired Moira to produce a composition largely drawn from Michelangelo’s Sistine Chapel ceiling in the Vatican.

 Above the Western fireplace, the white relief by Bertram Pegram, was hidden behind a painting by Brangwyn for many years as the Committee of the early 1900s disliked the chill pallor of the marble.
-The original furniture, three rows of curved tables and a crescent-shaped Chairman's desk, was produced by Maples & Co. to Collcutt’s design.
+The original furniture, three rows of curved tables and a crescent-shaped Chairmen’s desk, was produced by Maples & Co. to Collcutt’s design.
 Today the room hosts meetings of our General Advisory Committee.

 Energy efficiency and environmental conscience